zenarcha/extraction-OS-capability/README.md

 - Production-ready
 - Based on documented engineering guidance

-The documents in `rules/` are the source of truth for extraction-related implementation decisions.

 ---

-# Workflow
+# Engineering Workflow

-Follow this process for every extraction task.
+Follow this workflow for every extraction task.

-## 1. Understand the problem
+## 1. Understand the Problem

-Before writing code:
+Before writing any code:

-- Read the requirements.
+- Read the requirements carefully.
-- Identify what information needs to be extracted.
+- Identify the information that needs to be extracted.
-- Understand how the extracted data will be used.
+- Understand how the extracted data will be used downstream.
+- Identify any ambiguities or missing requirements.
-- If requirements are ambiguous, ask clarifying questions before implementing.
+- Ask clarifying questions before implementing.

 Do not guess missing requirements.

 ---

-## 2. Design the schema
+## 2. Design the Extraction

-Before writing prompts or code:
+Before writing prompts or code, determine:

+- What is the input?
+- What is the required structured output?
-- Define the output schema.
+- What should the output schema look like?
+- Which fields are required?
-- Decide which fields are required and optional.
+- Which fields are optional?
-- Use clear field names and types.
-- Reuse existing schemas when appropriate.
+- Which engineering rules apply?

 The schema is the contract between the model and the application.

 ---

-## 3. Choose the right approach
+## 3. Choose the Right Approach

-Determine whether the task requires:
+Determine whether the task should use:

 - Structured Outputs
 - Function Calling
 - Standard text generation

-Use the engineering rules to make this decision.
+Use the documents in `rules/` to make this decision.

 ---